MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

     - **Power Automate machine runtime app** allows you to connect your machine to the Power Automate cloud and harness the full power of your robotic process automation (RPA).
 To learn more about machine management, go to [Manage machines](./manage-machines.md).

-    Additionally, there's an option to add the WebDriver and ChromeDriver components to run desktop flows created with Selenium IDE.
-To learn more about how to install Selenium IDE, go to [Selenium IDE]().
+    Additionally, you can select to add the WebDriver and ChromeDriver components to run desktop flows created with Selenium IDE.
+To learn more about how to install Selenium IDE, go to [Selenium IDE](#install-selenium-ide-optional).

     <!-- - Install the required files for UI automation in Java applets. -->

     During installation, you can also change the default options if you don't want to send usage data to Microsoft.
 To do so, uncheck **Optional data collection**.
-To find more information about data collection, go to [Data Collection in Power Automate]().
+To find more information about data collection, go to [Data collection in Power Automate](diagnostic-data.md).

     >[!IMPORTANT]
     >Sharing usage data with Microsoft may help the support department solve Power Automate issues.